Nasseredd/nasseredd.github.io/_teaching/python/practical_1/index.md

 Write a program that computes the remainder of the division between 15 and 4.

-💡Hint: The **remainder** is the part left over after dividing one number by another when the division does not result in an integer.
+💡 Hint: The **remainder** is the part left over after dividing one number by another when the division does not result in an integer.

 <details>
 <summary>Solution</summary>